 Payments Exempt from FUTA Tax

-Certain types of payments are exempt from FUTA tax, including:
+The following types of payments are exempt from FUTA tax:

 1. Fringe benefits, such as: